-Discover Why Suppression Stops The Flow Of Creativity (And How Communication Can Fix That!)
+Discover Why Suppression Stops The Flow Of Creativity In Music Writing (And How Communication Can Fix That!)

 You can try and keep your relational feelings separate from the music itself, but I think it’s important to take into account every piece of your environment while writing, as it will dramatically change the material that you write.

 So ‘ignoring it’ isn’t really an option if you want to maximize your creativity.

 Holding any resentment towards other band mates can really put a stop on your ability to freely let creativity flow from each member.

 When you take the time to communicate issues that you have with other members (And give them opportunities to communicate with you), then you create an environment where people are validated, and it makes them (and you) feel comfortable putting your idea’s out there.

 And remember, when you are writing music you are putting your idea’s out there.